How to Maintain a Valid Immigration Status in Canada

 Part-Time Academic Status for Immigration Purposes

 VCC programs are not designed to allow for part-time academic status for international students.
 However, circumstances (i.e.: failing or withdrawing from course(s)) may lead students to be enrolled with part-time academic status, which could impact their work and PGWP eligibility.
-Please contact the IE Office or book an Advising appointment with our team if necessary.
+Please contact the IE Officeto book anadvising appointment with our team if necessary.

 Scheduled Breaks

-In addition, there is usually a short break between two consecutive terms (ie: the day after you complete all your courses for the term, until the day before you start your next term).
-For example, if you finish your final exams on April 15, and start your next semester on May 2, then April 16 to May 1 is your scheduled break.
-Please also refer to the college closure dates.
+Additionally, a brief break usually occurs between consecutive terms, starting the day after you complete all your coursework for one term and ending the day before the next term begins.
+For instance, if your final exams conclude on April 15 and the next semester starts on May 2, then your break would be from April 16 to May 1.
+Remember to also check the college closure dates for any additional breaks.

 Working during Scheduled Breaks

 International students can work full-time during a scheduled break, as long as they maintained full-time academic status before and after the break.
-If you require a letter stating that you are on a scheduled break to show your employer, please make the request directly to the program department.
-Please visit Regularly scheduled breaks for more information.
+Please visit the IRCC website for further details on regularly scheduled breaks.

 Full-Time or Part-Time Course Load During a Regular Scheduled Break

-International students may be able to take a full-time or part-time course load during a regular schedule break if they decide to and still work full-time.
-This allows students to retake courses that they may have failed in the previous term(s).
-It is important to note, that to be considered a scheduled break, the break needs to be part of the program, and the students need to have maintained full-time academic status before and after the break.
+International students may have the option to enroll in a full-time or part-time course load during a regular schedule break, should they choose to do so, while still retaining the ability to work full-time.
+This opportunity can be particularly beneficial for students wishing to retake courses they may not have passed in previous terms.
+It's crucial, however, to understand that to qualify as a scheduled break, this period must be an official part of the program's structure, and students must have been enrolled in a full-time capacity before and after this break.

 Part-time Continuing Studies courses at VCC